Hemanthathota/Data-Structures/README.md

 # Data-Structures

-My Algo and DS course assignments and stuff with solutions at IIT Madras  in my sophomore year
+DS and ALGO course CS2300

+@INDIAN INSTITUTE OF TECHNOLOGY MADRAS

+In my sophomore year....!!!!

 //When I wrote this, only God and I understood what I was doing

+:P

 //Now, God only knows